wangxiyang2022/YONTD-MOT/README.md

 # If you want to use the detector of CasA, please run following command:
 cd detector/CasA
 python3 setup.py develop

+# If you want to use the detector of TED, please run following command:
+cd detector/TED
+python3 setup.py develop
 ```